mcglauflins/mcglauflins/README.md

 ### Welcome to my page!
 I'm Sarah!
-When I'm not coding or working, you can find me playing video games and playing with my dogs!
+When I'm not coding or working, you can find me playing with my dogs!
 I attended formal college and I have achieved an A.A. in general studies since then.
-I decided to attend 4Geeks Academy for coding to enhance my skill set further and allow me to succeed in any career!
+I decided to attend 4Geeks Academy for coding to enhance my skill set further and allow me to transfer these skills into any oppurtunity!
 ### Here are some fun facts about me
 - 😍 I love frontend development the most!
 - 🌱 I’m always learning something new with coding
-- ⚡ Fun fact: I love to learn something new each year to help me in an endeavor!
+- ⚡ Fun fact: I love to learn something new each year to help me in any endeavor!
 <br></br>
 <h3>Technologies I Use</h3>
 <p>